hiteshnarayan/hiteshnarayan.github.io/_projects/1_project.md

 ```

-Next, we implement unimodal classifiers for each modality using a simple feedforward neural network architecture.Each
+Next, implement unimodal classifiers for each modality using a simple feedforward neural network architecture.Each
 classifier is trained independently on its respective modality features.

 #### Unimodal Neural Network Architecture: